Bcypher01/react-redux/README.md

 # react-redux
-all you need to get started with react-redux with examples
+All you need to get started with react-redux with examples